-We invite you to join us on our journey of faith as we seek to glorify God, follow the teaching and example of Jesus, and live in step with the Spirit through worship and praise, the study of Scripture, fellowship, daily discipleship, and service to our community.
+We invite you to join us on our journey of faith as we seek to glorify God, follow the teaching and example of Jesus, and live in step with the Spirit through worship and praise, the study of Scripture, fellowship, daily discipleship, and service to Broken Arrow and our surrounding community.

 worship with us

 Our Identity & Faith

 The Broken Arrow Church of Christ is a family.
 We have been born again through our salvation in Jesus Christ and adopted through Him into the household of God.
 We are a diverse group of believers from many places and numerous backgrounds, young and old, men and women, boys and girls.
 Some of us are married, some are single, some are widowed, and some are divorced.
 Some of us have children; some of us do not.
 Yet, in spite of our many differences, we are one family in Jesus Christ.